teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 {: .hands_on}

-When you enable the window manager at the top bar, you can click on the eye {% icon galaxy-eye %} symbols of your last two outputs and visualise them side by side in two different windows.
+When you enable the window manager at the top bar, you can click on the eye {% icon galaxy-eye %} symbols of your last two outputs and visualize them side by side in two different windows.
 Six and seven lines from the poem contain the term, respectively.
-You could analyse them in detail now to see where they differ.
+You could analyze them in detail now to see where they differ.
 While the first lines are nearly identical, the last ones are completely different in both versions of the poem.
 An intriguing insight for further analysis.
 No wonder the poems and their many editions have sparked the interest of many researchers.

-If you only analyse those two poems, you might find it easier to just do those steps manually.
-But particularly, if you create a workflow out of this, you will be able to reproduce this process with only a couple of clicks, and it will save you a huge amount of work.
+If you only analyze those two poems, you might find it easier to do those steps manually.
+But particularly, if you create a workflow out of this, you can reproduce this process with only a few clicks, saving you considerable work.

 Learn how to [extract a workflow from the above analysis]({% link topics/galaxy-interface/tutorials/history-to-workflow/tutorial.html %}).